You are here

 Gender and sexuality: with a focus on feminist and queer theorising and the lived experiences of gendered and sexual subjects, as well as a consideration of different approaches to and meanings of ‘justice’.

-Staff in the Social Policy and Criminology Department also play an active role in the following OU research groups and areas:
+Social Policy and Criminology academics also play an active role in the following OU research groups and areas:

 Engaging with the wider world